syncfusion-content/maui-docs/MAUI/Circular-Charts/Selection.md

 ## ClearSelection Method

-The Selection Behavior has a public method called [ClearSelection ()](), which resets all current Selection Behavior property values to their default values.
+The Selection Behavior has a public method called [ClearSelection ()](), which resets all current Selection Behavior property values to their default values and resets the color of the selected element to default.

 {% tabs %}